Anglia Square: Regeneration

-In 2014, the centre was bought by investment manager Threadneedle Investments for £7.5 million.

-The current owners and their partner Weston Homes announced in November 2016, they have been holding talks with chief officers at Norwich City Hall.
-Plans submitted include the demolition of Anglia Square, the former stationery office and Gildengate House.
-More than 1000 homes are planned to be built above shop units and a new public square.
+In 2014, after the previous developers failed to begin any redevelopment, the centre was bought by investment manager Threadneedle Investments for £7.5 million.
+Threadneedle, and their partner Weston Homes, announced in November 2016 they have been holding talks with chief officers at Norwich City Hall over redevelopment plans.
+Plans submitted included the demolition of Anglia Square, the former stationery office and Gildengate House, with more than 1000 homes to be built above shop units and a new public square.

-In early 2018, Weston Homes and landowner Columbia Threadneedle submitted regeneration plans for the site.
+By early 2018, the regeneration plans for the site were submitted.
 These include 1200 homes, of which 120 will be affordable, a major supermarket, hotel, green squares and central courtyards, along with a 20-storey tower.
 The project was opposed by Historic England, civic watchdog the Norwich Society and the Dean and Chapter of Norwich Cathedral.
 The plans were rejected but later revised in 2023, which were approved by the council despite concerns over the affordability of the housing.
 The plans were estimated to cost £300 million.
-However, in February 2024, Weston Homes announced it had pulled out of the project and the plans were scrapped.
+However, in February 2024, Weston Homes announced it had pulled out of the project and the plans were subsequently scrapped.

+Demolition

+After the last shop left the site in May 2025, demolition commenced in November that year.
+In February 2026, the multi-story car park came down, and the following month, demolition of the cinema began.
+Work was originally scheduled to be completed by spring 2026, but in June, it was reported that work had been delayed by urban explorers, nesting birds and the discovery of further asbestos.